 - Note: channel diameter is influenced by needle gauge.
 You may also use different gauges to yield different channel diameters.

-- Thoroughly mix your PDMS Part A with Part B in a 10:1 proportion (each silicone mold holds a 15 mL volume);
+- Thoroughly mix your PDMS Part A with Part B in a 10:1 ratio (each silicone mold holds a 15 mL volume);

 - Note: You may centrifuge PDMS to remove air bubbles.